mandar-damle/HDM-documentation/Quick Start Guide vcd single network.md

 ESX in connected state in the vCenter	|
 ESX able to communicate with vCenter	|
 Clusters have ESX 6.5U2+ and 6.7|
+vCenter Web Client: 6.5 or 6.7 (Use of HTML client is recommended with Chrome v.75 +) |
+Datastore should be VMFS, NFS, or NFSv3	|
+E1000E and VMXNet3 network adapters should be available in the on-premises vCenter	|
+DRS is enabled and HA should be enabled on the vCenter cluster|
+**Network Environment** |
+Network speed: at least 1 Gbps (10 Gbps link is preferred)	|
+VM Network has connectivity to the cloud endpoint	|
+VM Network has access to ESXi|
+**Hardware Requirements** |
+On-premises	Total resources required for HDM 11 vCPU, 16 GB RAM, 336 GB disk |
+1 Appliance (4 vCPU, 8 GB RAM, 144 GB disk),|
+1 PremMgr (3 vCPU, 4 GB RAM, 32 GB disk),1 ESXMgr (4 vCPU, 4GB RAM, 160 GB disk) |
+Cloud	Total resources required for HDM equivalent to 10 vCPU, 26 GB RAM, 64 GB disk, 512 GB Cache|
+1 CloudMgr (4 vCPU, 6 GB RAM, 32 GB disk), |
+1 CloudCache (6 vCPU, 20 GB RAM, 32 GB disk, 512 GB cache) |
+**Cloud Requirements** |
+Network connectivity between on-premises and cloud environments|
+* Network Link: at least 1 Gbps|
+* Network Round Trip Time Latencies: less than 30 ms|

+Related document: For hardware and system requirements, refer to the VMware Hardware Compatibility List (HCL).
 # Appendix B - Network Settings
 ## Network requirements during OVF deployment
 * Provision four IPs on hdm_network